rolivencia/de_minicbble/README.md

 # de_minicbble
-An original defuse (de_) map created in March, 2005 for Counter-Strike 1.6 & Counter-Strike: Condition Zero
+An original defuse (de_) map created in September, 2005 for Counter-Strike 1.6 & Counter-Strike: Condition Zero

 The czde_cbble.wad file must be copied to the /cstrike directory, together with the maps and overviews folders, if it is used in Counter-Strike 1.6.
 This file is already added in Counter-Strike: Condition-Zero.